Drug addiction is a devastating disease that inflicts havoc on both the addict and their loved ones.

 Where are your centres?

-How quickly do clinics accept admissions for drug rehab?
+How quickly do clinics accept admissions?

 I’m addicted to multiple substances, do you accept such cases?